Parenting siblings of children with autism spectrum disorder

 - Work together to come up with some positive outlets for your children’s feelings.
 For example, your children might like to draw or paint to express their feelings.

-Encouraging a support network outside the family
+Encouraging a support network outside your family